inetconnector/SpotifyPlaylistWebApp/README.md

 ---

 ## 🧩 Overview

-This **ASP.NET Core web application** connects to the **Spotify Web API** to automatically create, clone, and organize playlists based on your listening history, liked songs, and personalized recommendations.
+This **ASP.NET Core 8 MVC web application** connects to the **Spotify Web API** to automatically create, clone, and organize playlists based on your listening history, liked songs, and personalized recommendations.

-The app uses **OAuth 2.0 PKCE authentication** for secure, client-side authorization — no secrets or credentials are stored on the server.
+It also integrates optional **Plex® export functionality**, allowing you to sync selected playlists directly to a Plex Media Server library.

+All authentication is handled through **OAuth 2.0 PKCE**, ensuring full security without storing secrets server-side.

 ---